 Please scroll down to below recipe card for exact measurements.

 - Somyeon noodles: these are Korean thin wheat noodles.
-You can find these at the Korean grocer.
+You can find these dry noodles at the Korean grocer.
 They're made of wheat flour, salt and water.
-You only want to boil these dry noodles in a large pot of water for 3 minutes in a rolling boil or follow package instructions.
-Then you want to rinse them of the excess starch to make them bouncy and chewy!
-They're a very common ingredient in Korean cuisine.
-If you can't find these noodles, you may substitute for soba noodles.
+Do not confuse them with the thicker kind.
+If you can't find these, substitute with soba noodles.

 - Rice vinegar: to add some acid to the sauce balancing out all the flavors!